ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 user is expected to have retained are excluded from `timestamps`.

 The `prefix_proofs` array differs from the `timestamps` array in two important ways.
-First, it is possible for the same log entry to have multiple entries in `prefix_proofs` if it is referenced multiple times.
+First, it is possible for multiple `PrefixProof` structures from the same log entry to appear in the `prefix_proofs` array if the same log entry is referenced multiple times.
 Users MUST verify that all `PrefixProof` structures corresponding to the same log entry compute the same prefix tree root hash.
 Second, while every log entry with a timestamp in `timestamps` will also be referenced in either `prefix_proofs` or